-- When will COVID vaccination start in Slovakia?
+- When did COVID vaccination start in Slovakia?

 - When will my turn for the vaccination come?

 - Where will the vaccination take place?
 Should I get in touch with my GP?

 - I already had COVID-19.
 Can I receive the injection?

 - Do I have to undergo testing before vaccination?

 - How can I cancel a scheduled date for vaccination?